FEMS Outstanding Early Career Microbiologist Award

 Research Fellow at the University of Oxford

-Her achievements in the field of microbiology, in particular in the fields of bacterial ecology and evolution led to her being recognized with this Outstanding Early Career Microbiologist Award.
+Her achievements in the field of microbiology, in particular in the fields of bacterial ecology and evolution led to her being recognised with this Outstanding Early Career Microbiologist Award.
 Read more about Elisa’s award and research here.